 Many times, we have clients that want to invest their IRA in private placements.
 These are investments where their money is pooled with other investors.
 For example, ten investors are pooling their funds for a certain real estate investment project.
 When the project is complete, they plan on leasing the units to future tenants.
 If this asset was purchased as “tenants-in-common” as the examples above, is the group really comfortable having the tenants write ten different rental checks to ten different owners?
 Absolutely not!
 In this case, an LLC is typically a good idea.
-The LLC can operate its business and then subsequently pay off each investor (some of which could be Midland IRA accounts).
+The LLC can operate its business and then subsequently pay off each investor (some of which could be Midland accounts).

 As far as how the LLC is set up, we typically see two methods.

 - The IRA accounts and other individuals are listed as members (owners) of the LLC.
 There is an operating agreement which dictates who is the “managing member” of the LLC and who is a financial “member”.
-(Please contact Midland IRA if you want to be the managing member of your IRA owned LLC.
+(Please contact Midland Trust if you want to be the managing member of your IRA owned LLC.
 There are some rules you should be aware of).
-The role of the managing member is to act on behalf of the LLC and eventually pay any gains to each of the members (some of which might be Midland IRA’s).
+The role of the managing member is to act on behalf of the LLC and eventually pay any gains to each of the members (some of which might be Midland’s).

 - Equity position.
 In this case, the LLC is set up already with members already existing on the operating agreement.
 Instead of altering membership list of the operating agreement every time a new investor is found, the LLC will simply offer private stock in the company.
 For example, at $50,000 per share.
 The investor would then fill out a “subscription agreement” where they “subscribe” to x number of shares.
-As the company runs its business, eventually, profits are returned to the subscribers (shareholders), some of which could be Midland IRA accounts.
+As the company runs its business, eventually, profits are returned to the subscribers (shareholders), some of which could be Midland accounts.
 Again, IRA gains are non-taxable.

 A couple of things to consider when using your IRA to invest in LLCs:

 - Generally speaking, the IRA holder and his/her lineal descendants cannot be the managing member of the Corporation.
 This is because the IRS does not want you to personally have access to your IRA funds.
 There is a possible exception for “single member” LLCs.
-Again, contact Midland IRA for more information on single member LLCs with checkbook control.
+Again, contact Midland Trust for more information on single member LLCs with checkbook control.